 Last of His Kind: Corvus isn't quite the last of his kind, but the remaining Sidhe elves have all gone into hiding.

 Lethal Joke Item: The Fire Mace is a weird short-ranged "machine gun" that is completely ineffective against ghost monsters, and against most monsters, isn't any better than using the Hell Staff (Plasma gun).
 Also, if the floor texture is water, the shots will sink.
 However, if you power it up, then it shoots bigger, slower spheres that will One-Hit Kill anything excluding boss monsters.
 Oh, and the big spheres travel through teleport pads.
 It still will not hit ghosts however.

 Level-Map Display: In tan and sepia, to look like an ancient scroll.
 There's also a map scroll that reveals the entire map.

 Another name for a sledgehammer is a "maul", hence the Maulotaur.
 This may also qualify as a Punny Name.

 Mondegreen: The Disciples of D'Sparil seem to alternate between saying "He's steppin' out Yoshi" and another phrase which sounds slightly rude; D'Sparil himself appears to say "I've seen Mr. Davros".
 All of these are actually English phrases reversed.

-Non-Indicative Name: E4M6 is "Halls of the Apostate" — rather strange, given that you (the player) are the Heretic and hence the Apostate, and any halls you might have are millions of miles away on another planet.
+Non-Indicative Name: E4M6 is "Halls of the Apostate" — rather strange, given that you (the player) are the Heretic and hence the Apostate, and any halls you might have are either millions of miles away on another planet, or in another dimension.